bmaitner/RBIEN/cran-comments.md

 >Please ensure that you do not use more than 2 cores in your examples, vignettes, etc.

-* None of our tests, vignettes, or examples use multiple cores
+* None of our tests, vignettes, or examples use multiple cores.
+We only have one function that can optionally use parallel processing, but this does the processing sequentially by default.

 > Please fix and resubmit.